 A: Yes.
-We expect that the existing Eclipse MicroProfile community and other open source communities to continue leading the way.
+We also expect that the existing Eclipse MicroProfile community and other open source communities to continue leading the way.
 Incorporating Java innovations from these projects and communities into new versions of the platform will be key to our success.

 We expect to see the community to work towards better integrations with cloud native technologies such as Kubernetes and Docker.
 Some of these integrations need to happen at the Java virtual machine (JVM) level.
 We expect the Jakarta EE community to work closely with the OpenJDK and Eclipse OpenJ9 team to provide support at the framework level as these JVM enhancements are made available.

 A: The Jakarta EE release cadence and schedule have not yet been determined.
 Once the community decides what the correct cadence is, we can start discussions to ensure alignment with other communities like OpenJDK.